jplegacy/rubixAI/docs/writeup.md

 - What's the easiest and most efficient structure for turning a side?
 - How will movements be made?

-In retrospect, implementing a graph to represent a cube could've been better to move around the data but settling on a dictionary of lists storing each side with respect to a direction from a singular face was a pretty good choice.
-The benefits of this are that
+In retrospect, implementing a graph to represent a cube could've been better made it easier to move around data but settling on a dictionary of lists storing each side with respect to a direction from a singular face was a pretty good choice of implementation.
+Central pieces do not move around because of this implementation meaning that there's only one orientation this code is technically viewing a cube at a given time.

 ### Heuristic Functions